 By far the biggest fear for someone with gluten intolerance or a food allergy when dining out is the risk that the served food may have been contaminated.
 It only takes a crumb to cause a problem.
 Imagine taking a slice of regular white sandwich bread and cutting it into 2,040 equal parts—just one of those parts could contaminate an otherwise gluten-free meal.
-That tiny piece can set off a person with celiac disease or gluten sensitivity, making them sick.
+That tiny piece can set off a person with celiac disease or gluten sensitivity, making him/her sick.

 Approximately 1 percent of the population has celiac disease, and up to 6 percent may have non-celiac gluten sensitivity.
 Moreover, the appeal of gluten-free products is growing rapidly, in part due to the overall growing interest in ingredient disclosure and “free-from” labeling, as well as general interest in eating foods that consumers perceive to be more healthy.